 Try clearing your browser's cache and cookies, then using Gmail again to see if that solves the problem.

-If you have any labs turned on, try opening Gmail by visiting https://mail.google.com/?labs=0.
+If you have any features turned on, try opening Gmail by visiting https://mail.google.com/mail/#settings/labs.

-If that fixes the problem, disable labs one at a time to figure out which is causing the problem:
+If that fixes the problem, disable features one at a time to figure out which is causing the problem:

 - Open Gmail.